Commercial Property Maintenance 101: Tips and Strategies

 Inspect Everything on a Regular Schedule

 Walk through the building and do a thorough inspection of everything.
-Check how your HVAC system is functioning, check your plumbing fixture, lights, and everything in between.
+Check how your HVAC system is functioning, and check your plumbing fixtures, lights, and everything in between.
+Don’t forget to assess any commercial planters you may have, as damaged or poorly maintained planters can impact both the aesthetics and safety of your space.
 You should also check for safety issues, such as loose tiles, carpets, or exposed wiring.
 Leave no stone unturned.
 You should aim to do this no longer than once every quarter, but once a month is ideal.
 There are certain things that you can inspect on a yearly basis, however.

 Make sure that you enter it in your calendar and block off time to do it.
 If you don’t make it a priority, then you run the risk of pushing it off as you deal with other business-related things.
 Before you know it, you have a leak in the plumbing, and you’re paying an arm and a leg for repairs.
 Have a detailed checklist with everything on it.
 Then, if something needs following up or repair, contact the contractor as soon as possible.